 However, that box is meant for temporary use and though it’s suggested that it might have reduced the risk of SIDS (sudden infant death syndrome), it can still pose some danger to the baby, such as the box tipping over or being covered, pets getting inside the box, etc.

-It might be safe, if the box won’t fall over, nothing can cover or go in it.
+It can be safe, if the box won’t fall over, or nothing can cover or go in it.
 But again, it’s not for long term use.